auth0/docs/articles/architecture-scenarios/application/server-api.md

 ## The Premise

 ABC Inc. is a consulting startup company.
 Currently they have approximately 100 employees and they also outsource several activities to external contractors.
-Most of the employees work from the company's main office, but there are some teams that work remotely.
-Additionally, some employees frequently travel to customer locations and work from mobile devices.

-All employees and external contractors are required to fill in their timesheets every week using spreadsheets.
-The current system is inefficient and the company decided that they need to move to a better and more automated solution.

-The company evaluated several of the available timesheets application and concluded that it would be more cost-effective to build their own in-house solution, since they have fairly unique requirements which are not available in other timesheet applications.
-The ultimate aim is to allow employees and contractors to capture timesheets via a Web Application and also mobile applications for iOS and Android.

-ABC Inc's contractors use an external tool to track their timesheets.
-A Cron job will be developed which will read the timesheet entries from this external system, and automatically upload those to the timesheet application.
+All employees and external contractors are required to fill in their timesheets every week.
+For this purpose, they built a timesheets application, a scenario we covered in [Single Sign-On for Regular Web Apps](/architecture-scenarios/application/web-app-sso).
+The internal employees use this web app to fill in their timesheets but some of the external contractors already use another tool to track their timesheets.
+Hence a solution to avoid the double work is required.
+It was decided to build a cron job which will read the timesheet entries from this external system, and automatically upload those to ABC's backend using an API.

 ### Goals & Requirements